 Also in the educational thrust is our outreach program, which is available to host tours of the facility and send a liaison to give a demonstration at your school or business.
 Get some education through the Outreach page.

 Last to mention, potential for credit internships at the reactor facility.
 A post will be made about this if we can accommodate any interns in the near future.
 Item of note: all applicants must be at least 18 years of age due to campus restrictions on radioactive and chemical work.

 Research: A host of projects to expand and improve the research capabilities of our small facility are underway, such as: precision neutron fluence measurements, automation of irradiation and counting systems, neutronic and thermal-hydraulic simulations, and expansion plans.
 If any of your research goals can align with our capability, send us a message and we will work to ensure that your needs are met.

 Service: Activities in support of research and development are available for educational, commercial, and industrial customers.
 Services that are currently being improved for such activities are: neutron activation analysis, material irradiation and testing, radiation detector characterization and testing, and special training and education courses.

-For more information, please check the other pages of this site or send an email to the address(es) on the contact page.
+For more information on any of these topics, please check the other pages of this site or send an email to the address(es) on the bottom of any page.